BunsDev/chainlink-vault-ERC4626/STIPS.md

 ### User Story
 Sandra has all of her funds on Base.
 She is a new DeFi user and just got a metamask account.
 She has heard about good yield on Avalanche AVAX, but is unsure about bridges and the idea of multiple wallets and chains.

-X-Chain Yield Vualts provide a way that she can easily deposit collateral into on Base, and on the backend it handles all of the bridging for her.
+X-Chain Yield Vaults provide a way that she can easily deposit collateral into her preferred chain, and on the backend it handles all of the bridging for her.
 For example, she deposits ETH on Base and receives a share token that represents her claim on Staked AVAX on Avalanche.

 ## Background Information